MicrosoftDocs/visualstudio-docs/docs/debugger/finding-memory-leaks-using-the-crt-library.md

 1. In the **Watch** window, type `_crtBreakAlloc` in the **Name** column.

-   If you are using the multithreaded DLL version of the CRT library (the /MD option), include the context operator: `{,,ucrtbased.dll}_crtBreakAlloc`
+   If you are using the multithreaded DLL version of the CRT library (the /MD option), add the context operator: `{,,ucrtbased.dll}_crtBreakAlloc`

 1. Press **Enter**.

    The debugger evaluates the call and places the result in the **Value** column.
 This value will be **-1** if you have not set any breakpoints on memory allocations.

-1. In the **Value** column, replace the value shown with the allocation number of the memory allocation where you want to break.
+1. In the **Value** column, replace the value shown with the allocation number of the memory allocation where you want the debugger to break.

 After you set a breakpoint on a memory-allocation number, you can continue to debug.
-Be careful to run the program under the same conditions as the previous run, so the memory-allocation number does not change.
+Be careful to run under the same conditions, so the memory-allocation number does not change.
 When your program breaks at the specified memory allocation, you can use the **Call Stack** window and other debugger windows to determine the conditions under which the memory was allocated.
 Then, you can continue execution to observe what happens to the object and determine why it is not correctly deallocated.

 Setting a data breakpoint on the object might also be helpful.
 For more information, see [Using breakpoints](../debugger/using-breakpoints.md).